-Prior to his appointment, Mr. Kellis was a shareholder at Sheridan Ross PC and Cooley LLP in the Denver, Colorado, area.
+Prior to his appointment, Mr. Kellis was a shareholder at Sheridan Ross PC in the Denver, Colorado, area.
 His practice involved working with clients to build and manage global patent portfolios, counseling clients regarding IP issues, drafting and negotiating IP-related agreements, and representing clients in all phases of litigation.
 Mr. Kellis also taught patent law as an adjunct professor at the University of Colorado Law School.

 Mr. Kellis graduated cum laude from Harvard Law School, where he was the senior editor of the Harvard Law Review.
 After graduating, he clerked for the Honorable Henry Coke Morgan, Jr., of the United States District Court for the Eastern District of Virginia.
 Mr. Kellis holds a bachelor’s degree in mechanical engineering from Brigham Young University and a master’s in business from the University of Colorado–Boulder.
 After his first year of college, Mr. Kellis spent two years working in São Paulo, Brazil, as a volunteer missionary for his church.